BySAQQ/BySAQQ/README.md

 ###
 <h2 aling="left"> About Me </h2>
-<p aling="center" >Student of analysis and development of information systems, systems technician, passionate about technology, learning and new experiences with a great team.</p>
+<p aling="center" >Technologist in Information Systems Analysis and Development, systems technician, passionate about technology, learning, and new experiences with a great team.</p>

 <h3 align="center"> I code with </h3>
 <br clear="both">